constgen/neutrino-preset-react-nodegui/README.md

          // Automatically open app on `npm start` and attach it to the compilation process
          open: true,

-         // Enables source maps in the production build.
+         // Enable source maps in the production build.
 Development sourcemaps are not affected and always turned on
          sourcemaps: false,

-         // Add all necessary polyfills required to support NodeJS
+         // Add all necessary polyfills required to support NodeJS depending on the usage in the code
          polyfills: true
       })
    ]